aohorodnyk/docker-ansible/README.md

 Ansible is great tool for deployment, but one disadvantage is - "python and a lot of dependencies".
 In my "ideal world", I do not install a lot of dependencies from various programs on my working computer.
 This `docker-ansible` image was created to provide all needed dependencies inside the image and as a result ansible can be used from docker without additional dependencies on local computer.

-Docker repository is located `ghcr.io/aohorodnyk/ansible`.
+Docker repository is located [`ghcr.io/aohorodnyk/ansible`](https://github.com/users/aohorodnyk/packages/container/package/ansible).

+Build docker image with new version scheduled twice per week.
+Script pushes new image, only when new version of ansible is available.

 ## Versions
 The latest version of docker repository is located in `latest` tag.